 Although no stereotypical withdrawal syndrome occurs when amphetamines are stopped, EEG changes occur, considered by some experts to fulfill the physical criteria for dependence.
 Abruptly stopping use may uncover or exacerbate underlying depression or precipitate a serious depressive reaction.
 Withdrawal is often followed by 2 or 3 days of intense fatigue or sleepiness and depression.

 Diagnosis is usually made clinically, although when history of drug use and the diagnosis are unclear, tests are done as indicated for the undifferentiated patient with altered mental status, hyperpyrexia, or seizures.
 Evaluation then typically includes CT, lumbar puncture, and laboratory tests to identify infections and metabolic abnormalities.
-Amphetamines are usually part of routine urine drug screens (see Drug Use and Dependence: Drug Testing), which are done unless history of ingestion is clear; specific drug levels are not measured.
+Amphetamines are usually part of routine urine drug screens (see Drug Testing), which are done unless history of ingestion is clear; specific drug levels are not measured.
 Immunoassay urine screening tests for amphetamines may produce false-positive results and may not detect methamphetamine and methylphenidate.

 Toxicity or overdose: